dusan10/Reservation/README.md

 "model": "128"
 }`

-POST in Car API method will not update existing data in DB, only will create new, ones if the customer uses an invalid id, the system will generate a new one for him/her, if the customer use id of the existing car, the system will again generate new id and save the car in DB, and return data of the new car
+POST in Car API method will not update existing data in DB, only will create new, the system will generate a new ID for him/her, if the customer use id of the existing car, the system will again generate new

 If values (model and producer are empty), Exception will be thrown, system will return BAD_REQUEST (400) with appropriate message

-DELETE in CAR API if we want to delete valid cars, all reservations that
+DELETE in CAR API if we want to delete valid cars, all reservations that have that car will be deleted first

 I didn't validate the names of the producer or model (it is possible to add a car with producer `!l56933` and model `!#$%^`), didn't want to go into so much in detail, especially because this is an open endpoint without any security